 Our circular fabrics are woven at a cultural craft centre in Kutch.

 Khamir is a platform that helps revive the local crafts, heritage and cultural ecology of Kutch, a region in north-west India that is known for its rich handicrafts and textiles.

 Dedicated to supporting traditional, family-run weaving skills and addressing the urban waste problem, Khamir started a plastic weaving initiative in 2010 by training 12 women to collect, wash, cut and weave with discarded plastic.
 Today, this initiative provides employment to waste collectors, medium-skilled weavers, home-based workers, senior citizens and prison inmates.
 It also educates the community about the harmful effects of plastic waste.

 C C Shroff Self Help Centre

-The Self Help Centre is a fair trade NGO in Mumbai that tailors our plastic woven products.
+A fair trade NGO in Mumbai that tailors our circular products.

 Zabreca is an organization that retails sustainable fabrics, yarns and dyes.
 They use natural colours extracted from fruits, vegetables and herbs as opposed to the chemical dyes that are toxic for the workers, for us and for the environment.